MoebiusThrip/historian/README.md

 where A is the path's action, and h is Planck's constant (itself also in units of action).

 Any path where A is precisely an integer number of units h will have a phase of 0 degrees.
 Likewise, any path where A is halfway between integer values will have a phase of 180 degrees.
+The path's phase, then, is a kind of counter for the degree to which the path's action is an integer number of Planck units.

 Any path made of precisely 1 unit jags will have a phase of 0.
 What's more, any path made of jags that on average are 1 unit will also have a phase of 0.

-Feynmans's method calculates the phase of the path from the path's action.
-It is a periodic function of the action.
-As the action increases, the phase cycles.
-Every Planck's constant increase in action results in a complete cycle.
-Therefore, the phase is an indicator for partial Planck units of action.

-A path with integer Planck units of action has phase of 0, no matter how long the actual path is.
-A path halfway between integer Planck units of action has a phase of 180.

-Therefore, Feynman's method emphasizes locations on the detector where the majority of the paths are phase 0, i.e., reachable by many paths of integer Planck unit action.

-Feynman's method deemphasizes locations reachable on the detector by mixtures of integer and noninteger Planck units of action.
-There have phases that cancel out.

-#### Working Hypothesis

-Suppose there is some medium that randomly affects the motion of the particle, analogous to Brownian Motion.
-Unlike Brownian Motion, the probability of these random effects is centered around a Planck unit of action.
-Any particular interaction may result in an increase of path length of more than one unit or less than one unit.
-But after many such interactions, the path of the particle is likely very close to an integer number of Planck units.

-Therefore, such a medium would produce mainly phase 0 or close to phase 0 paths.
-Places on the detector reachable by many phase 0 paths would have a higher probability of being hit.
-Places reachable instead by paths of varying phase would be less likely, because only the phase 0 paths have a high probability.
-No particle needs to go through both slits, nor interfere with itself, in order to cause an interference pattern on the detector.
+Paths with half integer action values would be much less likely.

+Imagine somehow being able to account for every single path the particle could take.
+The phase 0 paths would be most likely, and especially more likely than the phase 180 paths.
+Imagine looking at a spot on the detector, and being able to see all the possible paths that lead to that spot.
+If a high proportion of those paths are phase 0 paths, it is a likely place for the particle to go.
+If a low proportion of those paths are phase 0 paths, it is a less likely place for the particle to go.

+This is the proposed conceptual reason for Feynman's phase based weighting scheme in what is an otherwise standard probability problem.

+#### Simulation Results So Far

+This hypothesis is readily testable by simulating these random walks and counting where they land.
+The file "million_walks.png" is the result of one million successful random walks.
+It is not an interference pattern.
+However, it is not not an interference pattern either, as there is indeed a slight but unmistakable concentration between the slits, and the barest hints of nodes to either side.

 #### The Experiment